planetlevel/jot/README.md

 The Java Observability Toolkit (JOT) consists of:

 - a library that you can add to your applications
-- a set of JOTs, each of which lets you make some aspect of your application observable.
+- a set of JOTs that you can enable to make different aspects of your application observable.

 You can create JOTs quickly and easily without any coding.
 JOTs can make just about anything in a running Java application observable.
 Here are